Triangle center: History

 Even though the ancient Greeks discovered the classic centers of a triangle, they had not formulated any definition of a triangle center.
 After the ancient Greeks, several special points associated with a triangle like the Fermat point, nine-point center, Lemoine point, Gergonne point, and Feuerbach point were discovered.

 During the revival of interest in triangle geometry in the 1980s it was noticed that these special points share some general properties that now form the basis for a formal definition of triangle center.
 Clark Kimberling's Encyclopedia of Triangle Centers contains an annotated list of over 50,000 triangle centers.
 Every entry in the Encyclopedia of Triangle Centers is denoted by $X(n)$ or $X_n$ where $n$ is the positional index of the entry.
 For example, the centroid of a triangle is the second entry and is denoted by $X(2)$ or $X_2$.

 Formal definition

-A real-valued function f of three real variables a, b, c may have the following properties:
+If a real-valued function f of three real variables a, b, c has the following properties: